FelixSchramm/Charging_Infrastructure_in_Germany/README.md

 │   └── 02_meta_data/              # Folder for geospatial data and other metadata
 │       └── ...                    # Contains the VG250_KRS Shapefile
-├── 03_notebooks/                  # Optional: For initial data analysis and prototyping ├── 04_documents/                  # Optional: For project documentation or reports
+├── 03_notebooks/                  # Optional: For initial data analysis and prototyping ├── 04_documents/                  # Optional: For documentation or reports
 ├── .gitignore                     # Git configuration to ignore unwanted files ├── README.md                      # This file
 ├── requirements.txt               # List of all Python dependencies